akarcode/MultiMatteTamer/README.md

 v1.1.0

-- rewrote the code responsible for cell coloring
+- Rewrote the code responsible for cell coloring
-- added ability to select related by doubleclicking inside a cell
+- Added ability to select related by doubleclicking inside a cell
-- sorting columns is now possible
+- Sorting columns is now possible
+- Added V-Ray Decal and Clipper to ignore list

 v1.0.1

-- fixed anchor problem
+- Fixed anchor problem
-- added a check if MultiMatte element is available and hide the 'Elements' button if not
+- Added a check if MultiMatte element is available and hide the 'Elements' button if not

 v1.0 (Initial release)